Belhaven Hill School

 Why be a Day Pupil?

 Belhaven is very popular with day children who benefit from the school’s action-packed, all-round education.
-Most of our 5 to 8 year-olds and some older children are day pupils.
+Most of our 4 to 8 year-olds (in the Pre-Prep) and some older children (in the Prep School) are day pupils.

-As a leading boarding and day prep school for 5 to 13 year olds, day pupils have more time and opportunities for sport, music and art & design.
+As a leading boarding and day Prep School for 4 to 13-year-olds, day pupils have more time and opportunities for sport, music and art & design.
 Everyone benefits from the success of our 100 year-old, all-round education ethos.

 We have built a holistic curriculum which is centred around exciting, varied topics that blend traditional and modern education, indoors and outdoors, natural and digital.
 This ensures the children are fully engaged and love school.